sdss/mangadap/docs/emissionlines.rst

       up to the person that writes the two parameter files to make sure that is true.

+    * Format changes:
-    * The format of this file has changed in version 3.1.0 in a way that removes many of the parameters used by the :class:`~mangadap.proc.elric.Elric` fitter.
-That class is now deprecated.
+        - version 3.1.0: Many parameters removed that were used by the deprecated :class:`~mangadap.proc.elric.Elric` fitter.
+        - version 4.1.0: Added ability to tie the three parameters to different lines; i.e., velocity can be tied to one line while dispersion is tied to a different one.

 .. _emission-line-modeling-action: